ravann/2021_cka_prep/scripts/Readme.md

 - Copy all files from "files_for_remote" folder to master node
 - Sets up master
 - Sets up worker

+### Installation

+- Ensure az login works on the machine you are trying to install
+- copy 00_env_sensitive_template.sh to 00_env_sensitive.sh
+- edit 00_env_sensitive.sh and addin subscription id of the azure
+- review the parameters in the 00_env.sh
+- run 09_full_setup.sh

 ### Working on the cluster